AonCyberLabs/EvilAbigail/README.md

 ## Details
 ### Compiling
 See the `Makefile` for more information/configuration, `LHOST` is required in the environment to build the `.so` as `msfvenom` is piped in at compile time.
+It is also necessary to have `libcrypsetup-dev` (or equivalent) installed on the build machine.

 Generic Instructions (builds iso image in cwd):
 `LHOST=192.168.56.101 make rev.so iso`